gmhafiz/go8/README.md

 # Setup

-A. Have both a postgres database and a redis instance ready.
+A. Have a postgres database, a redis instance and elasticsearch ready.
+For Elasticsearch, you may need to increase `max_map_count` either temporarily by `sudo sysctl -w vm.max_map_count=262144 ` or permanently by editinf `/etc/sysctl`

+    vim /etc/sysctl.conf
+    vm.max_map_count=262144

+Then reboot or run `sudo sysctl -w vm.max_map_count=262144`

 If not, you can run the following command if you have `docker-compose` installed:

-    docker-compose up -d postgres redis
+    docker-compose up -d postgres redis elasticsearch

 B. This project uses [Task](https://github.com/go-task/task) to handle various tasks such as migration, generate swagger docs, build and run the app.
 It is essentially a [sh interpreter ](https://github.com/mvdan/sh).
 Only requirement is to download the binary and append to your `PATH` variable.
   - Install task runner binary bash script:

     scripts/install-task.sh

   - And put this binary in your path if not exists

     echo 'PATH=$PATH:$HOME/.local/bin' >> ~/.bashrc
     source ~/.bashrc

 `Tasl` tasks are defined inside `Taskfile.yml` file.
 A list of tasks available can be viewed with: